In addition to acceptances by The George Washington University, recent alumni have been accepted to programs including:

 - Affordable tuition

-- Highly-structured support for the application process, resulting in a committee letter from our board of pre-medical advisors
+- Personalized advising and highly structured support for the application process, resulting in a committee letter from our Pre-Medical Advisory Board

 - Linkage agreement with The George Washington University School of Medicine and Health Sciences for students in the career-changer track

 - State-of-the-art life sciences facilities